AMDA Student Portal

 - Students who have earned credits at a quarter system college or university would calculate the following:

-- 30 semester credits [General Education course only] multiplied by 1.5 = 45 quarter credits.
+- 30 term credits [General Education course only] multiplied by 1.5 = 45 quarter credits.

 Campus Transfer Information and Procedure